 Dream's first several examples make up a tutorial.
 Each example is a

-, and plenty of links to next steps and
+complete project with a helpful README, and plenty of links to next steps and

 documentation.
-You can begin at 1-hello
+You can begin at 1-hello, or look in the

 list below and jump to whatever interests you!